ckjpdx/tiny-anthems/README.md

 - [x] Display demo songs to play on portfolio page via Soundcloud imbeds
 - [x] Confirm quiz was submitted and redirect to profile page.
   - [x] via basic alert()
-  - [ ] Improve confirmation with modal
+  - [ ] improve confirmation with modal
 - [ ] Contact Mike Long the minstrel via email
 - [ ] Redesign site styles
 - [ ] Material UI styles (is installed, but not yet implemented)